 - being between the ages of 40 and 60

 - having diabetes

 - having tuberculosis

-- performing repetitive activities that can strain the hand, such as playing a musical instrument or repeatedly using hand tools
+- performing repetitive activities that can strain your hand, such as playing a musical instrument or repeatedly using hand tools

 According to the Cleveland Clinic, trigger finger most commonly affects musicians, farmers, and industrial workers.

-The doctor will listen for characteristic clicking upon movement.
-They will look for the signature bent finger.
-The doctor may also observe you opening and closing your hand.
+Your doctor will listen for characteristic clicking upon movement.
+They’ll look for a bent finger.
+They may also observe you opening and closing your hand.
 Diagnosis will not typically require an X-ray or further imaging testing.

 Treatments depend on the severity of the symptoms.
 At-home treatments include: